Wing Chun: In film and popular culture

+For the 2008 American action thriller film Bangkok Dangerous, actor Nicolas Cage trained in Wing Chun extensively.
+A particular scene in the film shows Cage's skills whilst drilling moves with another Wing Chun practitioner (played by Thai actor Shahkrit Yamnam).

 In December 2019, a new Wing Chun fighter named Leroy Smith was introduced to the fighting game Tekken 7 roster as downloadable content.
 When creating characters to represent real-world martial arts, the developers wanted to introduce a new fighter utilizing Wing Chun.
-The developers consulted Ip Man's nephew, who provided motion capture for the character.
+The developers consulted a student of Ip Man's nephew, who provided motion capture for the character.